ROCm/rocSPARSE/docs/how-to/design.rst

 The `rocsparse_mat_info` Structure
 ----------------------------------

 The rocSPARSE :cpp:type:`rocsparse_mat_info` is a structure holding all matrix meta information that is gathered during analysis routines.

-The following table lists all currently available internal meta data structures:
+The following table lists all currently available internal metadata structures:

 ========================== ===========
 Meta data structure        Description
 ========================== ===========
-``rocsparse_csrmv_info``   Structure to hold analysis meta data for sparse matrix vector multiplication in CSR format.
+``rocsparse_csrmv_info``   Structure to hold analysis metadata for sparse matrix vector multiplication in CSR format.
-``rocsparse_csrtr_info``   Structure to hold analysis meta data for operations on sparse triangular matrices, e.g. dependency graph.
+``rocsparse_csrtr_info``   Structure to hold analysis metadata for operations on sparse triangular matrices, for example dependency graph.
-``rocsparse_csrgemm_info`` Structure to hold analysis meta data for sparse matrix sparse matrix multiplication in CSR format.
+``rocsparse_csrgemm_info`` Structure to hold analysis metadata for sparse matrix sparse matrix multiplication in CSR format.
 ========================== ===========

 Cross-Routine Data Sharing
 ``````````````````````````

-Already collected meta data, such as the dependency graph of a sparse matrix, can be shared among multiple routines.
+Already collected metadata, such as the dependency graph of a sparse matrix, can be shared among multiple routines.
 For example, if the incomplete LU factorization of a sparse matrix is computed, the gathered analysis data can be shared for subsequent lower triangular solves of the same matrix.
 This behavior can be specified by the :ref:`rocsparse_analysis_policy_` parameter.

-The following table lists subroutines that can in some cases share meta data:
+The following table lists subroutines that can in some cases share metadata:

 ================================== ====
-Subroutine                         Sharing meta data with
+Subroutine                         Sharing metadata with
 ================================== ====
 :cpp:func:`rocsparse_scsrsv_solve` :cpp:func:`rocsparse_scsric0`, :cpp:func:`rocsparse_scsrilu0`
 :cpp:func:`rocsparse_dcsrsv_solve` :cpp:func:`rocsparse_dcsric0`, :cpp:func:`rocsparse_dcsrilu0`